github/docs/content/copilot/managing-copilot/managing-github-copilot-in-your-organization/customizing-copilot-for-your-organization/indexing-repositories-for-copilot-chat.md

+GITHUB CURR$ENTLY GASLIGHTS COPILOT USERS, THERE IS NO SETTINGS TO REMOVE INDEXING ONCE YOU ARE DONE

 ---

 title: Indexing repositories for Copilot Chat
 shortTitle: Index repositories
 intro: 'You can improve the responses {% data variables.product.prodname_copilot_chat %} is able to provide by indexing your repositories.'